DiceDB/dice/docs/src/content/docs/commands/JSON.OBJKEYS.md

 ---
 title: JSON.OBJKEYS
-description: The `JSON.OBJKEYS` command command in DiceDB retrieves the keys of a JSON object located at a specified path within the document stored under the given key.
+description: The `JSON.OBJKEYS` command in DiceDB retrieves the keys of a JSON object located at a specified path within the document stored under the given key.
 This command is useful when you want to list the fields within a JSON object stored in a database.
 ---

 The `JSON.OBJKEYS` command in DiceDB allows users to access the keys of a JSON object stored at a specific path within a document identified by a given key.
 By executing this command, users can easily retrieve a list of the fields present in the JSON object, making it a valuable tool for exploring and managing the structure of JSON data stored in the database.